BlackForge-31/NSR-AI/DEVELOPER.md

   ## 8. Addon Submission and Review Process

-  To ensure the security, stability, and compliance of the NSR-AI ecosystem, especially for addons that interact with core functionalities or introduce new commands, we have established a submission and review process.
+  To ensure the security, stability, and compliance of the NSR-AI ecosystem, especially for addons that interact with core functionalities, violets our rules or introduce new commands, we have established a submission and review process.
 This process is designed to prevent your addon from being blocked or banned by the core plugin's security manager.
+(Especially api,offline mode etc. Genral addons you can build without the permission)

   ### 8.1 Requesting Permission to Build